-For the year ended 31 December 2021, included in development, distribution and operation of mobile game products segment, no (2020: RMB1,321,000 arose from the Group largest distribution channel) revenue arose from the Group's distribution channel for the year ended 31 December 2021.
-For the year ended 31 December 2021, included in paper-based packaging products segment, approximately RMB8,679,000 (2020: RMB9,925,000) revenue arisen from the Group's largest customer.
-No single customer contributed 10% or more to the Group's revenue for the year ended 31 December 2021 (2020: Nil).
+For the year ended 31 December 2022, under manufacturing and sales of paper-based packaging products segment, approximately RMB1,524,000 (2021: RMB9,925,000) in revenue was generated from the Group's largest customer.
+No single customer contributed 10% or more to the Group's revenue under Development, distribution and operation of mobile game products for the year ended 31 December 2022 (2021: Nil).